Australian Wine from

 Method

-Prepare the chicken by cutting the drumstick from the thigh to yield 12 pieces.
+Prepare the chicken by cutting the drumsticks from the thighs to yield 12 pieces.
 Rinse the pork to remove some of the salt.

 After 45 minutes add the chicken pieces to the main pot and carefully simmer for another 45 minutes.